mapbender/mapbender-documentation/en/functions/basic/layertree.rst

            Type specification for the display of the Layertree.

-The **Displaytype** [7] defines the accordion-like display (*Tree*) of the Layertree.
-By adjusting the maximum number of characters in the field **Titlemaxlength** [8] the title of the individual layers can be limited to a number of characters.
-This is important for long layer names.
-After the maximung title length the title is shortened with "...".

 .. figure:: ../../../figures/layertree/layertree_configuration_1_en.png
            :scale: 80
            :alt: Setup of a simple layertree in the content-area.